Economy of Madhya Pradesh: Sagar and Bina

 Agriculture forms the backbone of the Sagar economy.
 Many districts completely rely on the income generated from agriculture taken up in the city.
 The farmers use the latest technologies pertaining to the sector of agriculture so that a healthy crop is obtained.
 A strong agriculture economy has led to an improvement in the living standards of people living in the city of Sagar.
-The chief crops grown here are chickpeas, wheat, oilseeds, and soghum.
-Sagar is also into poultry farming, animal husbandry, dairy farming, fisheries, forestry, and cattle fairs.
+The chief crops grown here are chickpeas, wheat, oilseeds, and soghum. is also into poultry farming, animal husbandry, dairy farming, fisheries, forestry, and cattle fairs.
 With many proposed large and small scale industries, the economy of Sagar is bound to grow at a fast pace.
 It is also a major hub for useful minerals.
 The stainless steel complex is also in Sagar.
 The lakha banjara lake in the centre of the city provides a wonderful panorama.
 Dr. Hari Singh Gour central university First and one of the oldest universities of Madhya Pradesh established in 1946 is in Sagar.
 Due to its scenic beauty and proximity to Khajuraho tourism also contributes to strengthening its economy.
 In Madhya Pradesh, Sagar is the sixteenth largest district in size.
 These small scale industries mainly manufacture steel utensils, detergent cake, and powder, agricultural equipment, welding electrodes, plastic goods, alum, caustic soda, solvent plant, granitbillie stone, pipes, acrylic sheets, PVC cable, acrylic products, incense sticks, all-purpose flour, etc. Bidi (A traditional Tobacco used in India) making is one of the most traditional and eminent businesses in Sagar and is done almost all over Sagar.

 The nominal GDP of the district was estimated at Rs.
 30,517 crores in 2020–21.